Optimization on Weak Riemannian Manifolds: Optimality Conditions

 \subsection{Second-Order Optimality Conditions}

 We now establish sufficient second-order optimality conditions on Hesse manifolds, that is, manifolds equipped with a Levi-Civita connection induced by a metric spray.
 The metric spray framework allows us to define covariant derivatives of vector fields along curves in a basis-independent manner.
 This intrinsic notion of differentiation is crucial for formulating a second-order Taylor expansion of functions along suitable curves without assuming the existence of a basis of the underlying vector space.

-We show that, unlike in the finite-dimensional setting where positive definiteness of the Riemannian Hessian alone suffices, a critical point must not only admit a positive definite Hessian but also satisfy a coercivity condition in order to be a strict local minimizer.
-This highlights an important distinction between finite-dimensional optimization and optimization in the weak Riemannian setting.

 We briefly recall the definition of the Riemannian Hessian for convenience. \begin{definition} Let $(M,g)$ be a Hesse-manifold and $f\colon M \to \mathbb{R}$ be a $C^2$- gaf.
 Then the Riemannian Hessian of $f$ at $p \in M$ is defined as follows:

 \end{definition}

 To relate the Riemannian Hessian to local minimality, we analyze the second-order expansion of $f$ along smooth curves.
 Let $c\colon I \to M$ be a smooth curve with $c(0) = p$, and define $g = f\circ c$.
 Since $g\colon I \to \R$ is a classical $C^2$- function, we have the standard Taylor expansion